kyle-n/kyle-n.github.io/_site/README.md

 Feel free to look through the code and assets.
 They're mostly finished, though I'm ironing out the bugs.

+## Progress report 1-13-17

+I tore out all the CSS and started from scratch.
+Was taking way too long to load.

 ### Progress report 2-17-16

 I've stopped adding features to the site.
 Now it's just a matter of keeping it updated with new stories and making sure nothing breaks.